kpeeters/cadabra2/README.rst

     cmake -G "MinGW Makefiles" -DUSE_PYTHON_3=NO -DCMAKE_INSTALL_PREFIX=/home/[user] ..
     mingw32-make

-Replace '[user]' with your user name
+Replace '[user]' with your user name.
 If the cmake fails with a complaint about 'sh.exe', just run it again.
 The above builds for python2, let me know if you know how to make it pick up python3 on Windows.

+This fails to install the shared libraries, but they do get built.
+Copy them all in ~/bin, and also copy a whole slew of other things into there.
+Then we are left with the SpawnError...

 Tutorials and other help